santosfamilyfoundation/RuinaMain/windowsInstallationGuide.md

   * Make sure to select Android 9 (Pie) and Android SDK Platform 28 instead of the new versions.
 This can be done by following the green highlight portion in [this](https://docs.google.com/document/d/1Jq3eBB1jNj5tPj4pSyWM1NAS5JwnqvRIsML5aK6KDPE/edit?usp=sharing) google document
   * We recommend using [nvm-windows](https://github.com/coreybutler/nvm-windows) to install Node.js, so you can easily install multiple versions and switch between them.
 Install the latest Node.js version via `nvm install latest [arch]`.
 Don't forget to actually pick a Node.js version once you install it via `nvm use <version> [arch]`.
 Confirm you have Node.js installed by typing `node --version` in the command prompt
   * Since we use Gradle 5.5, as of now, you should install JDK version 11.
 You can download the Windows zip file for JDK 11 [here](https://jdk.java.net/java-se-ri/11).
 Extract the zip folder into `C:\Program Files\Java\` and then add `C:\Program Files\Java\jdk-11` to the System `Path` variable.
 To easily switch between different JDK version, I would recommend following [this tutorial](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/).
 Confirm you have JDK installed by typing `java -version` in the command prompt
+  * In case you need to install Gradle, you can do that [here](https://gradle.org/install/)

   ![image](imagesMD/reactTutorial.PNG)